 Since Fort Ord was used for infantry training, some unexploded ordnance (UXO) and ordnance and explosives (OE) can be found on site.
 Those objects can pose a physical hazard.
 In areas planned for reuse, the Army plans to take all necessary actions prior to land transfer.
 The Army will produce an Engineering Evaluation/Cost Analysis (EE/CA) and an Action Memorandum which proposes and documents the action to be taken for OE sites.
-A final draft EE/CA will be available for public comment in October 1996.
 In the case of Bureau of Land Management (BLM) lands, some potential OE areas may be transferred prior to completing an EE/CA, Action Memorandum, and/or ordnance removal action.

 There are seven stormwater outfalls on the Fort Ord beach.
 Sampling of stormwater discharges has not detected contaminants at levels that might result in adverse human health effects.
 Stormwater discharge events are infrequent and human contact with those discharges would be seldom and accidental.
-Therefore, the stormwater discharges from the outfalls are determined to be no apparent public health hazard.
+Therefore, the stormwater discharges from the outfalls are determined to be no apparent health hazard.

 UXO has been found in Monterey Bay and the U.S. Navy has, in the past, removed UXO which has been located.
 However, specific information is not available on the location and type of UXO that may still be present.
-In the past, ordnance may have been fired from Fort

-Ord into a designated Restricted Zone within Monterey Bay.
+In the past, ordnance was fired from Fort Ord into a designated Restricted Zone within Monterey Bay.
 Any UXO that might have resulted would probably rest at depths of 169 to 1,890 feet below the surface of the ocean; depths that are accessed only by experienced, technical divers.
-Because of the lack of information, ATSDR considers the UXO in Monterey Bay to be an indeterminant physical hazard.
+Because of the lack of information ATSDR considers the UXO in Monterey Bay to be an indeterminant physical hazard.

 The Beach Ranges at Fort Ord contain fragments of small-arms bullets which contain lead.
 The levels of lead found in the "light" and "moderate" areas of surface bullet coverage are not at levels which could pose a threat to human health.
-In the areas of "heavy" surface bullet coverage (about 4% of the Beach Range area) the lead and bullet fragments will be removed to a level below 1,860 ppm.
-A pilot study indicates that the visual and mechanical lead removal method to be employed will result in a clean-up that may be as low as 5.6 ppm.
+In the areas of "heavy" surface bullet coverage (about 4% of the Beach Range area) the lead and bullet fragments will be removed to a level of no detect.
 A campground and other recreational uses of a portion of the Beach Range Area is proposed.
-It is further proposed that access to areas of remaining low-levels of lead contamination will be restricted by boardwalks and railed trails.
-On this basis, because of the removal of high levels of lead contamination, because access will be restricted to other areas of lower-level contamination, and because the Beach Ranges will only be used for recreational purposes, ATSDR concludes that the proposed future use of the Beach Ranges are no apparent public health hazard.
+It is further proposed that access to areas of remaining low-levels of lead contamination will be restricted.
+On this basis, because of the removal of high levels of lead contamination and because access will be restricted to other areas of lower-level contamination, ATSDR concludes that the proposed future use of the Beach Ranges are no apparent public health hazard.